 A passing score for either exam part is 360.
 The CMA exam scores are scaled scores that range from 0 to 500.
 The ICMA transforms your raw score (the number of questions you got right) to a scaled score so that the scores can be reported with uniformity and consistency, no matter which test form you take.

-You won’t receive your CMA Part 1 exam results of pass or fail immediately because the ICMA grades the essays questions offline, and this is a long and laborious process.
+You won’t receive your CMA Part 1 exam results of the pass or fail immediately because the ICMA grades the essay questions offline, and this is a long and laborious process.
 The ICMA grades all of the CMA exams taken within a testing window at the same time so that the grading is consistent, accurate, and fair.
 Furthermore, the ICMA performs sample grading first to ensure that they account for every solution.
 Throughout the grading process, reviewers check the grades.
-And, after the grading is complete, the reviewers conduct an additional review of exams that are on the border of passing.
+And after the grading is complete, the reviewers conduct an additional review of exams that are on the border of passing.

 To calculate your final score, the ICMA adds the score of the MCQ section to the score of the essay section.
 Your score for the entire part will be a scaled score reflecting the total weighted score of pass/fail.
 Your total score determines your pass/fail status: you don’t have to pass both sections.